searchspring/snap/docs/SETUP.md

 | main bundle                  | [https://localhost:3333/dist/bundle.js](https://localhost:3333/dist/bundle.js) |
 | universal bundle             | [https://localhost:3333/dist/universal.bundle.js](https://localhost:3333/dist/universal.bundle.js) |

-Note: The local server uses a self-signed certificate for HTTPS any you may be prompted to continue.
+Note: The local server uses a self-signed certificate for HTTPS and you may be prompted to continue.

 There are two common ways to develop a project, using a local mockup file and leveraging the Snapfu Chrome extension.